 Attach the MDF panel to the adjustable sawhorse with wood screws.
 Place the desk against the wall in the desired location, first locating the wall studs for mounting the pegboard.
 Mount the pegboard to the wall using wood screws.
 Don’t forget to use spacers with the mounting screws to allow room for mounting accessories.

-PVC Craft Storage Cubbies
+Building The PVC Craft Storage Cubbies

 - Arrow Fastener Mini Glue Gun (an inexpensive option if you don’t already own a glue gun)